Cultivate A Greener University

 Sustainable Procurement

 SMU will adopt sustainable procurement practices, which involve meeting our needs for services and goods while recognising that resources are finite and must be used wisely for the benefit of the organisation, society, and economy, with minimal damage to the environment.
-We expect our suppliers to deliver services and goods to us on a fair and ethical basis and provide assurance that they conduct their businesses in alignment with our core principles of sustainability including preserving basic human rights and advancing diversity, equity, and inclusion.
+We expect our suppliers to deliver services and goods to us on a fair and ethical basis and provide assurance that they conduct their businesses in alignment with our core principles of sustainability.
+A Sustainable Procurement policy and implementation plan will be developed that supports these core principles, as well as preserving basic human rights and advancing diversity, equity, and inclusion.

 A Sustainable Procurement Framework has been developed to guide core principles.